Shona language

-The Manyika language, a Central-Eastern variety of Shona, is listed separately by Ethnologue, and is spoken by about 1,000,000 people.
 The larger group of historically related languages—called Shona or Shonic languages by linguists—also includes Ndau (Eastern Shona) and Kalanga (Western Shona).
 In Guthrie's classification of Bantu languages, zone S.10 designates the Shonic group.

+Similar languages

+Shona is closely related to Ndau, Kalanga and is related to Tonga, Chewa, Tumbuka, Tsonga and Venda.

+Ndau and Kalanga are former dialects of Shona but became independent languages in 2013 because their grammar is very slightly less similar to those of Korekore, Zezuru and Manyika.

+Shona is also similar to Swahili and Tswana.

 Instruction

 Shona is a written standard language with an orthography and grammar that was codified during the early 20th century and fixed in the 1950s.
 In the 1920s, the Rhodesian administration was faced with the challenge of preparing schoolbooks and other materials in the various languages and dialects and requested the recommendation of South African linguist Clement Doke.
 The language is now described through monolingual and bilingual dictionaries (chiefly Shona – English).

 The first novel in Shona, Solomon Mutswairo's Feso, was published in 1957.
 Subsequently, hundreds of novels, short story collections and poetry volumes in Shona have appeared.
 Shona is taught in the schools, but after the first few grades it is not the general medium of instruction for subjects other than Shona grammar and literature.